wzq94qzw/highCastleSound/README.md

 ├── Config
 ├── Content   // you can add arbitrary content required by your plugin here │   └── UI
-│       └── BP_YourPluginModulePanel.uasset   // your plugin UI panel, use it if you plugin needs debug UI ├── README.md   // add information about your plugin and how to use it here ├── Resources
+│       └── BP_YourPluginModulePanel.uasset   // your plugin UI panel, use it if your plugin needs debug UI ├── README.md   // add information about your plugin and how to use it here ├── Resources
 ├── Source